 Finally!
 At long last, you’ve reached the end of that seemingly endless assignment – the one that you’ve been working on day and night for the last 5 days straight, the one that you’ve been dreading most of all, the one that you deemed almost impossible – so, that’s it!
 Done!
 Finished!
 Complete!
 Right?
 Unfortunately, wrong; it doesn’t quite end there.
 After such hard work, there is one final – and vital – step that must be taken in producing a high-quality piece of work: proofreading.
 Whatever the assignment, be it an essay, a report or a dissertation, it is imperative to proofread it to identify any errors, mistakes or issues as to spelling, punctuation and grammar, clarity and overall presentation.
 Proofreading provides an opportunity to refine your work; of course, no assignment can be perfect, but proofreading can absolutely assist in boosting an assignment’s grade from a 2:2 to a 2:1 or a 2:1 to a first.
 Nonetheless, it is completely understandable that you might struggle to find the motivation to proofread your work after putting so much time and energy into producing it.
-As someone who loves to proofread (call me crazy, but it’s true; I even run my own freelance proofreading business), I wanted to share some tips for students on how to effectively proofread and when it is best to do so.
+As someone who loves to proofread (call me crazy, but it’s true), I wanted to share some tips for students on how to effectively proofread and when it is best to do so.

 1. Allocate some time to proofread